roc-11/max-rehab/README.md

 The appearance of each page of the website was planned by making wireframes.
 It was essential to provide a positive user experience for the user.

-The wireframes were created using a desktop version of [Balsamiq](https://balsamiq.com/ "Link to Balsamiq homepage").
+Initially, wireframes plans were hand-drawn on a notepad.
+More detailed wireframes were then created using a desktop version of [Balsamiq](https://balsamiq.com/ "Link to Balsamiq homepage").
 They can be found below:

 <details>
 <summary>Balsamiq Wireframes</summary>